MKand/GatewayAPI/demos/multi-team/Instructions.md

 Team B's application uses the same container image as Team A's application with a few different parameters.

 Deploy the endpoint of the form *app-b.endpoints.<project-id>.cloud.goog* by running the following terraform command.
+The terraform module will also create the certificate for *AppB*, called *app-b-gtw-cert* and add it to the certmap referenced by the gateway resource.

 ```sh
 cd $WORKDIR/demos/multi-team/team-b/infra-repo/terraform